abenjaminov/jstudios/src/assets/files/getting-started.md

 * An apple item (collectable) is the context for a single objective quest that needs the player to collect some amount of apples
 * An NPC can be a context for a quest that needs the player to talk to it

-A context can be some scriptable object that implements `IQuestContext` and is assigned to the objective/quest but it can also be linked through a component on a game object called `QuestContextBehaviour`.
+A context can be some scriptable object that implements <span class='link'>`IQuestContext`</span> and is assigned to the objective/quest but it can also be linked through a component on a game object called `QuestContextBehaviour`.

 ### Objective
 An objective is the final data form that defines some task, for example